morganross/docstosaurus/README.md

 '
 # Docstosaurus

-Write a nested list and convert it to a hierarchy directoiy structure, files and their content.
+Write a nested list and Docstosaurus will convert it to a hierarchy directoiy structure, files and their content.

 ## Directory Structure